 MVEA has contracted Asplundh Tree Company to assist in trimming/cutting trees in the MVEA easement.
 Notifications to members will be attempted by MVEA or Asplundh Tree Company if they will be on your property.

-Tree Trimming Project in Elbert and Eastern El Paso County
+Tree Trimming Project in Arapahoe, Elbert, El Paso and Lincoln Counties

-MVEA will have Asplundh Tree Company crews trimming or cutting trees in MVEA’s north east territory.
-This includes the areas of Agate, Deer Trail, Elizabeth, Kiowa, Ramah and Simla.
-This project will begin Monday, March 2, 2020 and last approximately 3 months.
+MVEA has Asplundh Tree Company crews trimming or cutting trees in MVEA’s north east territory.
+This includes the areas of Agate, Deer Trail, Elizabeth, Kiowa, Ramah and Simla, .
+This project will last through August 2020.
 The trimming or cutting of trees will occur within the electric utility easement and will include any trees that are directly affecting the integrity of the line, and any that may cause problems in the future.
 Notifications were sent to members affected by this project.

 Please contact MVEA with any questions.